deepmedia/MavenDeployer/README.md

 ## Bintray publisher

+> As of version 0.6.0, the Bintray publisher has been removed.

 In addition to the common configuration fields, to authenticate to Bintray, you will need to pass a user name, a user key and the Bintray repo name as follows: